-We’ve learned the hard way that we can’t improve reading by drilling students with generic comprehension strategies.
+We can’t improve reading by drilling students with generic comprehension strategies.
 Knowledge is central to developing comprehension skills.
 Some studies even suggest that knowledge matters more than explicit instruction when building reading comprehension skills.
 In Building Background Knowledge, researchers write: “We would venture to guess that students’ understanding of the text is unlikely to improve unless we begin to more deliberately teach background knowledge.”

 Knowledge Is an Equity Issue

 Just one day in a kindergarten classroom will tell you that no two students come to school with the exact same knowledge base.
 But, regardless of how much they know when they enter school, all kids need a rich understanding of the world to succeed beyond grade school.
 A robust reading program can help address those differences while engaging students through wide reading.
 Use titles that start with what students already know about the world around them.
 Then add in new topics to draw connections with experiences that are very different from their own.
 This is how we build schema.